LoyolaChicagoBooks/introcs-csharp/rst/sampleprogram.rst

 Do not worry if you not totally understand the explanations!
 Try to get the gist now and the details later.

+The different colors are used in modern program editors to emphasize the different uses of the parts of the program.

 We give a line by line explanation:

 .. literalinclude:: ../examples/painting.cs